Southview School Curriculum

 We follow the EYFS curriculum within Sunshine Class, and this is adapted for those children with a visual impairment as it was recognised that, for this particular cohort, progress was not being recognised using the usual learning goals.
 We have also removed the age expectations, which is inappropriate for our pupils, and replaced them with levels.
 This has been fully embedded within this phase of school.

-College- Following in depth meetings with all stakeholders, comprehensive and challenging targets are set on seven key areas of learning and development, namely;
+Following in depth meetings with all stakeholders, comprehensive, challenging and personalised targets are set in seven key areas of learning and development, namely;

 - Community links and participation